roeludh/jenkins-grype/README.md

-# Demo: integrating Jenkins with Grype
+# Demo: Integrating Jenkins with Grype

 This is a very rough demo of integrating Grype with jenkins.
 If you don't know what Grype is, read up here: https://github.com/anchore/grype

-## Part 1: Jenkins setup
+## Part 1: Jenkins Setup

 We're going to run jenkins in a container to make this fairly self-contained and easily disposable.
 This command will run jenkins and bind to the host's docker sock (if you don't know what that means, don't worry about it, it's not important).